Ottawa Tool Library

 Ottawa Tool Library (OTL) is a not for profit tool lending public library system based in Ottawa, Ontario, Canada.
 Tool libraries lend specialized tools for both experienced and inexperienced community members who are interested in home repair, maintenance, building projects, community projects, gardening and landscaping as well as cooking.
 The OTL offers annual, short-term, group and gift memberships.

 History

 The Ottawa Tool Library (OTL) is a project of The Society for Social Ingenuity (SSI), a registered Canadian non-profit organization based in Ottawa.
 The OTL was cofounded by Bettina Vollmerhausen and Frederic Sune.

 The goal is to put tools in the hands of people who want them to do their projects.
-The OTL opened at 250 City Centre, in 2014, and moved to 877A Boyed Ave. in 2021.
+The OTL opened at 250 City Centre, in 2014, and moved to 877A Boyd Ave. in 2021.

 Governance

 The OTL is governed by a Board which is responsible for the strategic planning, financial stability, and oversight of staff and volunteers.